What is DNS over HTTPS?

-While no actual impact is expected given the above official guidance from modern browser vendors, we are implementing additional layers of defense in line with best practices from other DNS based filtering vendors and service providers.
+While no actual impact is expected given the above official guidance from modern browser vendors, we are implementing additional layers of defense in line with best practices from other DNS-based filtering vendors and service providers.

 First, Securly DNS will block the Canary DNS domain names that let browsers know if the network supports DoH.
 This will prevent browsers from using DoH on devices that are using the Securly DNS service.
-Securly is adding these known DoH servers to its list of Proxy/Anonymizers category to ensure schools can effectively block these canaries just like we block proxying and anonymizer sites already.
+Securly is adding these known DoH servers to its list of Proxy/Anonymizers category to ensure schools can effectively block these canaries just as we block proxying and anonymizer sites already.

 Second, Securly will also keep this KB article updated with best practices for keeping your network safe from DoH - including device management and firewall management guidance.